abdulkadireyigul/fastcore/fastcore/logging/README.md

 - Logger dependency pattern for consistent logging across modules
 - Compatible with standard Python logging

+## Limitations

+- Only console (stdout) logging is supported out of the box.
+- No file logging, log rotation, or external service integration.
+- JSON logs include only timestamp, level, and message by default.
+Extra fields passed with `extra=` are not included unless you extend the formatter.

 ## Installation

 Install the logging dependencies: